influxdata/docs-v2/content/influxdb/cloud-dedicated/api-compatibility/v2/_index.md

 ---

 Use the InfluxDB v2 API `/api/v2/write` endpoint for new write workloads and existing v2 write workloads that you bring to {{% cloud-name %}}.
-Learn how to authenticate requests, adjust request parameters for existing v2 workloads, and find compatible tools for writing and querying data stored in a {{% cloud-name %}} database.
+Learn how to authenticate requests, adjust request parameters for existing v2 workloads, and find compatible tools for writing and querying data stored in an {{% cloud-name %}} database.

 For help finding the best workflow for your situation, [contact Support](mailto:support@influxdata.com).